-Section 30604(a) of the Coastal Act provides that the Commission shall issue a Coastal Permit only if the project will not prejudice the ability of the local government having jurisdiction to prepare a Local Coastal Program which conforms with Chapter 3 policies of the Coastal Act.
+Section 30604(a) of the Coastal Act provides that the Commission shall issue a coastal permit only if the project will not prejudice the ability of the local government having jurisdiction to prepare a Local Coastal Program which conforms with Chapter 3 policies of the Coastal Act.
 The preceding sections provide findings that the proposed project would not be in conformity with the provisions of Chapter 3 of the Coastal Act.
 The proposed development would result in adverse impacts and is found to be not consistent with the applicable policies contained in Chapter 3.
-Therefore, the Commission finds that approval of the proposed development would prejudice the City of Malibu's ability to prepare a Local Coastal Program which is also consistent with the policies of Chapter 3 of the Coastal Act as required by Section 30604(a).
+Therefore, the Commission finds that approval of the portion of the proposed project consisting of all development located on the bluff face (a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, ejector pump system on bluff face, approximately 98 cu. yds. of grading, an offer to record a deed restriction to restrict the proposed cabana as a non-habitable structure, and the purchase of one-half of a Transferable Development Credit) would prejudice the City of Malibu's ability to prepare a Local Coastal Program which is also consistent with the policies of Chapter 3 of the Coastal Act as required by Section 30604(a).